 Feetech motors are bus-based servos, meaning each motor has a unique ID and they all share a common wiring system (the bus).
 The connectors on the back of the motors are identical, and the motors are interconnected via these connectors.
 You have two options here:

-1. Use the LEAP Power board.
-This simplifies the wiring and ensures consistency.
-Connect all of the motors to the board and the power and then connect this to the USB board.
+1. The LEAP Power Board simplifies the wiring and ensures consistency.
+You will connect all of the motors to the power board and one Feetech cable to the USB board.
+The XT30 power will be split by the Power board.

-2. Use the splitters provided with the motors, chain them together and wrap the cables into the respective mount of the hand which you will attach below.
+2. Use the splitters provided with the motors, chain them all together so they are all connected and wrap the cables into the respective mount of the hand which you will attach below.

 Wire each of the 8 motor cables to the power board using any of the available ports.